 Of course, the more card options you have, the harder it can be to decide between different benefits, cash back bonuses, fees, and other perks.
 Whether you’re getting your first credit card or adding another to take advantage of a special points bonus, researching your options beforehand can make a world of difference for your credit score and the benefits you may enjoy while using the card.

-Check out our guide below to learn how to choose a credit card and which cards may be best for you in 2019.
+Check out our guide below to learn how to choose a credit card and which cards may be best for you.